Analogues of the Atiyah--Wall exact sequences for cobordism groups of singular maps: Cobordism of -maps

 \begin{defi} ~ \begin{enumerate} \item The vector fields $\VV=(v_1,\ldots,v_r)$ and the foliation $\FF$ in the above example are called {\it vertical} in $P\times\R^r$. \item The subsets $P\times\{x\}\subset P\times\R^r$ (for any $x\in\R^r$) are called {\it horizontal sections}. \end{enumerate} \end{defi}

 The rest of this section consists of constructing the classifying space of the cobordism group of $\tau^{G\oplus\xi}$-maps in a similar way as sketched in remark \ref{classmap}.
 First we state a lemma and a theorem which connect $\tau^{G\oplus\xi}$-maps with $\tau^{G\oplus\xi}$-embeddings and give a stabilisation property for these.
-Their proofs are the direct analogues of the proofs of \cite[lemma 43]{hosszu} and \cite[theorem 2]{hosszu}\footnote{This is also the same method as that of the proof of the isomorphism (\ref{+m}).}, we just repeat them here for completeness.
+Their proofs are the direct analogues of the proofs of \cite[lemma 43]{hosszu} and \cite[theorem 2]{hosszu} , we just repeat them here for completeness.